An excursion in two chapters

 We read all sorts of more details a little further, at the eastern edge of the paddock, on a slightly elevated wooden viewing platform on which there are also several display boards.

 Our way leads further south.
 Up to now we had not been able to make out the coniks, but now they are suddenly standing in the middle of our path.
 Or we in theirs?
 Strictly speaking, the distribution of roles in the paddock is clear: we are guests and leave the horses alone.
 We neither touch them nor feed them.
 These are the rules to keep them as healthy as possible.
 Some mares are still round and move slowly and pregnant, others are already leading their foals.
 We watch the offspring romping around for a while.

 Soon we reach the other end of the pasture.
-Again we manoeuvre through a small passage and already discover a big wooden arrow with the sign "Orchid path".
-The actual path turns a bit further left into the meadows.
-Biologists have identified a total of 25 strictly protected orchid species up here.
-It is the end of May and, as far as we can determine in layman's terms, two orchid species are in bloom: the Helmet Orchid and the Purple Orchid.
+Again we manoeuvre through a small culvert and already discover a large wooden arrow with the sign "Orchid Trail".
+The actual path turns a little further to the left into the meadows.
+A total of 25 strictly protected Orchid species biologists have identified up here.
+It is the end of May and, as far as we can determine in layman's terms, there are two orchid species in bloom: the helmet orchid and the purple orchid.